top of page

 Should I install a pool to increase home value?

-How much should I spend on pre-sale renovations?
+How much should I spend on pre-sale renovations in South Plympton, SA 5038?

 Does professional staging really make a difference?

 Yes.
 The Towers Terrace case study demonstrated that a $1,800 staging investment contributed to a $47,000 sale above reserve.
-Staging helps buyers visualise the property as their future home.
+Staging helps buyers visualize the property as their future home.

 What renovations should I avoid before selling?